anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ~~~~
 {: #enrollfigure title='Certificate Enrollment' artwork-align="left"}

-Note: Connections between the registrar and the PKI components
+It may be noted that connections between the registrar and the PKI components
 of the operator (RA, CA, etc.) may be intermittent or off-line.
 Messages should be sent as soon as sufficient transfer capacity is available.